darwino/darwino-documentation/Developer Guide/Appendix 2. Mapping between a Darwino DB and a relational database.md

 Stores have several options:
  - setAnonymousSocial(boolean anonymousSocial) – Enabling this allows tracking of the social activities of the anonymous user; for example, tracking when anonymous reads a document.
 This defaults to false, since there are few cases where it would be desired.
- - setFTSearch(_FtSearch ftSearch) – Specifies what data should be extracted from the JSON so it can be fulltext-searchable.
+ - setFTSearch(_FtSearch ftSearch) – Specifies what data should be extracted from the JSON to a table so it can be fulltext-indexed.
 If, for example, you might specify "$" if you want to index the entire document, or just the JSON path for the field "Title" if you want that field to be the only indexed data.

  - setFtSearchEnabled(boolean fulltextEnabled) – Enables full text search of the documents in the store.
 Darwino uses the full text search engine provided by the host database.
 This results in maximum performance and low overhead.
 It is possible to test at run time, using the Store-level method isFtSearchEnabled(), whether the database supports full text search, so the UI can be adjusted accordingly.